3611 Fairmount St, Dallas TX 75219

 4. You can more easily rent an apartment or home.

-5. It will be easier to do volunteer work with children.
+5. It will be easier to do volunteer work.

 Article 55.03 of the Code of Criminal Procedure provides that when the order of expunction is final: